IrvinDevR/porftfolio/README.md

       }
     ```

-## Contribución
+## Contributionn

-Si deseas contribuir a este proyecto, puedes hacerlo siguiendo estos pasos:
+If you want to contribute to this project, you can do so by following these steps:

-1. Haz un fork de este repositorio.
+1. Fork this repository.
-2. Crea una nueva rama (`git checkout -b feature/nueva-funcionalidad`).
+2. Create a new branch (`git checkout -b feature/nueva-funcionalidad`).
-3. Realiza los cambios deseados y realiza commits (`git commit -am 'Agrega una nueva funcionalidad'`).
+3. Make the desired changes and commit them (`git commit -am 'Agrega una nueva funcionalidad'`).
-4. Sube los cambios a tu repositorio remoto (`git push origin feature/nueva-funcionalidad`).
+4. Push the changes to your remote repository (`git push origin feature/nueva-funcionalidad`).
-5. Abre una Pull Request en este repositorio.
+5. Open a Pull Request in this repository.

-## Soporte
+## Support

-Si encuentras algún problema o tienes alguna pregunta, no dudes en [crear un issue](https://github.com/rubenmantilladev/portfolio/issues) en este repositorio.
+If you encounter any issues or have any questions, feel free to [create an issue](https://github.com/rubenmantilladev/portfolio/issues) in this repository.